Register before 15:00 on a weekday, to be seen on the same day.

 At home or at work.
 Speak to an NHS GP online today*

 We’re a new kind of NHS GP

-Our app means no more waiting weeks to see an NHS GP, tackling busy reception phone lines, or time off work!
+Our service means no more waiting weeks to see an NHS GP, tackling busy reception phone lines, or time off work!
 Join the thousands of patients getting prescriptions, doctors notes, repeat contraception, referral letters and health advice and treatment, all within a few taps on their phone.